akashelectric/magento2-varnish-docker-compose/README.md

 #### Setting Up Magento 2 and Varnish Cache on Multi-container Architecture Using Docker-Compose tool

-This repository corresponds to architecture setup as mentioned in blog https://cloudkul.com/blog/magento-2-and-varnish-cache-integration-with-docker-compose/.

 ##### Docker-Compose Tool

 As mentioned in Docker docs, Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you create and start all the services from your configuration.